costajob/app-servers/README.md

 ##### Considerations
 GO is a pretty fast language and allows using all of the cores with no particular configuration since version 1.5.
 ServerMux honors both contents headers.
+GO compiler is blazing fast, taking `0m0.383s` to build the final binary.

 ##### Memory
 Memory consumption and resiliency are really good.